Gaga (movement language): Focus on pleasure

 Naharin emphasizes the return to pleasure, especially within moments of exaggeration and bodily effort.
 His belief is that pleasure is always good for the body.
 Gaga often requests demanding actions, such as running and shaking, but the effort of “burning muscles” must be tied to pleasure in order to keep it healthy.
 Gaga has been taught in centers for people affected by Parkinson's disease.

 Release of aesthetic ambitions

 The Gaga language focuses on the internal sensations.
 Due to this, classes are run without mirrors.
 Naharin emphasizes the release of ambitions or inhibitions.
-He states, “We might be silly, we can laugh at ourselves.”
-This kind of instruction is an effort for exploratory research without limits or tensions.
+He states: “We might be silly, we can laugh at ourselves.”
+This kind of instruction aims to encourage exploratory research without limits or tensions.

 Connection to groove

 With or without music, dancers are asked to connect to the musicality of their movement.
 Naharin emphasizes attention to groove, a universal experience regardless of technique levels.